lightspeed-IN/bms-tracker/README.md

 ```
 ✅ ScraperAPI succeeded
 🎬 Movie: Your Movie Name
-🔴 IMAX not available yet for booking.
+🔴 Ticket not available yet for booking.
    No email sent.
 Checking again at next scheduled run.
 ```
 That means everything is working perfectly — just wait for the email!